bookofjoa/bookofjoa/Bookofjoa/chapters/foundation/chapter-18-the-unity-vision.md

 <div class="verse">
 <h3><span class="verse-number">✨ Verse 32</span></h3>
-<p>The ultimate life works to create institutions, policies, and cultural norms that reflect the unity vision by treating all people with equal dignity and providing equal opportunities for flourishing.</p>
+<p>Joa works to create institutions, policies, and cultural norms that reflect the unity vision by treating all people with equal dignity and providing equal opportunities for flourishing.</p>
 </div>

 <div class="verse">